ravidsrk/android-gradle-workshop/notes/README.md

 }
 ```

-The full functional test source code can be [found here](https://gist.github.com/nesquena/0c5be91e4cd7698cf3be).
 At this point we have tested the functionality of our basic application and we have explored both unit testing and functional testing approaches using the built-in Android Testing Framework.

 #### More Details